 How to Take Mitomycin

-Mitomycin is given by intravenous (into a vein) infusion over a course of 15-30 minutes.
-It can also be inserted directly into the bladder (called intravesicular), through a catheter, and left in the bladder for up to 3 hours.
+Mitomycin is given by intravenous (IV, into a vein) infusion.
 The dosage and schedule is determined by the person's size, type of cancer, and mode of administration.

-This drug is blue in color and may make your urine blue-green in color.
-It is expected and can last one or two days after each dose.
+This medication is blue in color and may make your urine blue-green in color.
+This is expected and can last one or two days after each dose.
 If you have other urinary symptoms such as frequent or painful urination, call your doctor or nurse.

 Possible Side Effects of Mitomycin

 There are a number of things you can do to manage the side effects of mitomycin.
 Talk to your doctor or nurse about these recommendations.
 They can help you decide what will work best for you.
 These are some of the most common side effects: